 1. Constant Urination

-Also recognised as polyuria, frequent and/or excessive urination is a sign that your blood sugar is high instead start to spill into the urine.
-Because your kidneys can’t keep up amidst the high glucose levels, they allow any of that sugar to go within your urine, where it brings additional water, building you have to urinate often.
+Also recognized as polyuria, frequent and/or excessive urination is a sign that your blood sugar is high instead, starting to spill into the urine.
+Because your kidneys can’t keep up amidst the high glucose levels, they allow any of that sugar to go within your urine, which brings additional water, which requires urinating often.

 2. Excessive Thirst